-Our simple conversation about happiness took a wide turn into serendipity.
+It was a simple conversation about happiness that took quite a wide and unexpected turn into a moment of serendipity.

-To be continuously happy requires effort and exposure to things outside ourselves while being ‘content’ is a taskless, unavoidable state of peace within our circumstances whatever they are.
-Happiness is merely the ! at the end while contentment is the sentence before it we need not work to write simply because we let it fall into place, discovering serendipity is full of wonder and beauty, and exactly what our conversation that evening had very happily become.
+Seemingly, to be continuously happy requires effort and exposure to things outside ourselves, while simply being ‘content’ is a taskless, unavoidable state of peace within our selves despite the circumstances whatever they are.
+Happiness is merely the ! at the end while contentment is the entire sentence before it that we need not work to write because being contented, we just let it fall into place.

 Serendipity is full of wonder and beauty, and exactly what our conversation that afternoon had very pleasantly become.